rrruko/plutus-apps/doc/adr/0004-pab-indexing-solution-integration.rst

 The PAB listens to the local node and stores blockchain information in memory such as the status of transactions, the status of transaction outputs, the last synced slot, the current slot, etc., in a variable of type `BlockchainEnv`.
 The `awaitTxConfirmed` is actually querying the state of `BlockchainEnv` and waits until the status of the transaction transitions to `Confirmed`.

-Meanwhile, plutus-chain-index (our main indexing solution at the time of this writing) is also listening to incoming blocks from the local node and indexes them into a database.
+Meanwhile, plutus-chain-index (our main indexing component at the time of this writing) is also listening to incoming blocks from the local node and indexes them into a database.
 The indexed data can be queried using the REST API interface.

 This brings up the main issue: the PAB and plutus-chain-index each listen to the same source of information (a local Cardano node), but each index the information at different speeds.